-A link listed below will direct you to the School Clothing Distribution calendar for you to locate a site nearest to you for the application process, as well as, for frequently asked questions in regards to the Clothing Program.
+A link listed below (see "Downloads" section) will open the School Clothing Distribution calendar for you to locate a site nearest to you for the application process.
+There is also a frequently asked questions document.
+For more information please call 918-772-4144.

 Elder Services seeks to provide a comprehensive coordinated system of supportive and nutritional services to older Indian participants with the goal of improving the quality of life for Indian elders residing within the Cherokee Nation jurisdiction.